Click Here to see a short introductory video about this post.

 Flock thinking can also be likened to the formation and flight of a flock of birds.
-Recent research indicates that when birds flock and fly together they do so using a decision – making process that is not exactly democratic, but then again not exactly autocratic either.
-Each bird has an influence upon the direction of flight of the rest of the flock, but some birds, perhaps because they possess greater motivation and skill, have more influence than do others.
+Recent research indicates that when birds flock and fly together they do so using a decision-making process that is not exactly democratic but, then again, not exactly autocratic either.
+Each bird has an influence upon the direction of flight of the rest of the flock, but some birds (perhaps because they possess greater motivation and skill) have more influence than others.

 Why flock thinking is important for partnership working

 Flock thinking is important for partnership working because it offers an effective way of managing less hierarchical and more flexible ways of working that rely upon influencing and persuading rather than command and control.

 A good example of flock thinking can be found within the collaboration that took place to create the computer socket into which we all plug our memory sticks: the ubiquitous USB port that enables easy connectivity between differing IT devices.

 One influential company (Intel) decided that a USB initiative was necessary, but they knew that they could not make it happen alone.
 For the initiative to be successful others would need to join in and have an influence upon developments.

 Intel therefore decided to consult with the rest of the IT industry, ensuring that those with a significant interest in a USB initiative were encouraged to air their views and influence its direction of travel.